 With among others

-We set the stage for the five-day WeMakeThe.City festival and through a variety of lenses look at approaches that successfully experimented with the collaboration between multiple stakeholders.
-We learn how this is not only a strategy to solve problems, but a way to pursue innovation.
+We set the stage for the five-day WeMakeThe.City festival and we will look at approaches that successfully experimented with the collaboration between multiple stakeholders through a variety of lenses.
+We learn how this is not just a strategy to solve problems but a way to pursue innovation.
 Amsterdam has a rich history of multi-stakeholder approaches, initially meant to protect the city from being flooded by the high sea level.
 But over time, this has resulted in a fertile ground for collaboration, now known as the Amsterdam Approach.
-In 2016 Amsterdam won the Innovation Capital of Europe award, because of its urban innovation ecosystem consistent of stakeholders from public, private and non-profit sectors, which work together to make the city better.
+In 2016 Amsterdam won the Innovation Capital of Europe award, because of its urban innovation ecosystem consisting of stakeholders from public, private and non-profit sectors, which work together to make the city better.
 Collaboration pays off and makes our future cities more resilient, successful and inclusive.

 13.30 – 14.00 hs

 This afternoon programme will be kicked off by Rutger Groot Wassink (City of Amsterdam- Deputy Mayor on democratic innovation) and Ger Baron (City of Amsterdam – Chief Technology Officer) with their vision on how to develop the city in a people-centered way together with all related stakeholders using accurate digital tools (Amsterdam Approach).